volatilityfoundation/volatility3/doc/source/index.rst

 :doc:`List of plugins <volatility.plugins>`

-Here are some guidelines for using volatility 3 effectively:
+Here are some guidelines for using Volatility 3 effectively:

 .. toctree::